lcdwiki/LCDWIKI_SPI/README.txt

 This fork should work on AVR, Due, Zero, M0, Teensy3.x, STM32, ESP32
 ESP8266 will timeout without lots of yield() calls.

+Select ESP8266=160MHz and set SPI=27MHz to reduce timeout risk I suspect SSD1283A might not run with fast SPI clock speeds Bit-bang has no chance on ESP8266.

+Life is less frustrating with Uno, Zero, Due, ESP32, Nucleo

+Please report whether SSD1283A display is worth supporting e.g. wide angle, daylight, ...

+I have not altered the original examples.
+I have added LCDWIKI_XBM.ino example.
+Please study the comments

 This is a library for the SPI lcd display.
 This library support these lcd controller:
 ILI9325